-2. Current attainment Pupils eligible for PP (your school) Pupils eligible for PP (2016/17 national) All Pupils (2016/17 nationalall) Pupils not eligible for PP (2016/17 national other) Progress 8 score average ( from 2017/18) -0.35 (-0.74 in 2017) -0.40 -0.03 0.11 Attainment 8 score average ( from 2017/18) 39.20 (36.37 in 2017) 37.0 46.3 49.8
+2. Current attainment Pupils eligible for PP (your school) Pupils eligible for PP (your school) Pupils eligible for PP (your school) All Pupils (2019/20 national all) Pupils not eligible for PP (2019/20 national other) Progress 8 score average (from 2019/20) -0.75 Data to follow Data to follow Data to follow Attainment 8 score average (from 2019/20) 43.15 Data to follow Data to follow Data to follow

 3. Ba 3.
-Barriers to future attainment (for pupils eligible for PP) Acade Academic barriers (issues to be addressed in school, such as poor literacy skills) A. Whilst improving, disdavantaged higher ability pupils do not always achieve the top grades that they are capable of.
-B. Whilst improving, the progress of disadvantaged pupils in the Ebacc element remains below the progress made in the other elements.
+Barriers to future attainment (for pupils eligible for PP) Acade emic barriers (issues to be addressed in school, such as poor literacy skills) Α. Whilst improving, disdavantaged higher ability pupils do not always achieve the top grades that they are capable of. В. Whilst improving, the progress of disadvantaged pupils in the Ebacc element remains below the progress made in the other elements.
 C. A consistent approach to teaching and learning needs to be embedded, including increased levels of challenge, deeper questioning and student independence.
-Additio nal barriers (including issues which also require action outside school, such as low attendance rates) D. Attendance rates for pupils eligible for PP are lower than other pupils.
+Additio onal barriers (including issues which also require action outside school, such as low attendance rates) D. Attendance rates for pupils eligible for PP are lower than other pupils.
 A higher proportion are persistently absent.
 This reduces their time in lessons and thus affects their progress.
-E. Some pupils eligible for PP often have low aspirations, which can be shared by their parents.
+Monitoring visit Ofsted 2019 "Overall attendance has improved since the previous inspection, and this includes the attendance of disadvantaged pupils.
+However, although the rate of persistent absenteeism of disadvantaged pupils has reduced markedly it remains too high."
+Ofsted, July 2019 E. Some pupils eligible for PP often have low aspirations, which can be shared by their parents.
 Out of College barriers pertaining to individual pupils may require extra support.
 This could include behaviour, anger management, uniform, equipment and a lack of support from home that is available to others.